erri120/lotus/README.md

 [Devious Devices](https://www.loverslab.com/files/file/5878-devious-devices-se-beta/) sadly does not work for SSE **yet**, but once that is around, it will of course be included.

+[ZAZ](https://www.loverslab.com/files/file/5957-zaz-animation-packs-for-se/) is a requirement for other mods and I have included the [ZAZ 8.0+ UUNP HDT Rev3](https://mega.nz/#!7ZQjmABY!5slFVs_5YB7DphHCrd2m1nzDTiIwpFoLyRKq6WUt6ek) version.

 Links:

 - [SexLab Framework SE 1.63 - BETA 8 - November 22nd, 2019](https://www.loverslab.com/topic/91861-sexlab-framework-se-163-beta-8-november-22nd-2019/)